augjoh/certification-authority-docker/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerailities and weaknesses can be reported at [the gitlab issue tracker ](https://gitlab.com/platynum/certification-authority/container/-/issues)
+Vulnerabilities and weaknesses can be reported at [the gitlab issue tracker ](https://gitlab.com/platynum/certification-authority/container/-/issues)

 Please mark vulnerability issues confidential, as long as there is no fixed